markcmiller86/hello-numerical-world/docs/index.md

 Before we use our new application to solve our simple science question, how can we assure ourselves that the code we have written is not somehow seriously broken?

+### Can you think ways to sanity check the our code?

+* Compare it to known, validated numerical solutions.
+* Compare it to known analytical solutions.
+* Confirm its behavior at steady state.

+In any case, think about how you would measure _error_.

 We know, maybe even intuitively, that if we maintain constant temperatures at
 $$A @ x=0$$ and $$B @ x=L_x$$, then after a long time (e.g. when the solution